Linaqruf/kohya-trainer/README.md

         - If the value is string and not path, default path is `train_data_dir` + `sub_folder`
         - If the value is path, default path is `sub_folder`
 - Finetune notebook:
   - Added `recursive` option to `4.3.
 Merge Annotation Into JSON` and `Create Buckets & Convert to Latents`
 - Revamped `5.2.
 Dataset Config`:
     - Dreambooth notebook:
         - Deleted `instance_token` and `class_token` and changed into `activation word`
         - Support multi-concept training
-            - Recursive, it automatically find subdirectories, if `supported_extensions` exist `(".png", ".jpg", ".jpeg", ".webp", ".bmp")` it will add the path to [[dataset.subsets]] in `dataset_config.toml`
+            - Recursive, it automatically finds subdirectories, if `supported_extensions` exist `(".png", ".jpg", ".jpeg", ".webp", ".bmp")` it will add the path to [[dataset.subsets]] in `dataset_config.toml`
             - You can set parent folder as `train_data_dir` like old version, and you can also normally set `train_data_dir`.
-            - To make sure multi-concept training implemented, I put back folder naming scheme, but now it's optional.
+            - To make sure multi-concept training is implemented, I put back folder naming scheme, but now it's optional.
             ```
             <num_repeats>_<class_token>
             ```